 Behaviour and Behavioural Ecology(EEB 322)

 This 3rd year course is comprised of both lectures and laboratory/field projects.
 The goal is to provide students with a broad introduction to animal behaviour emphasizing concepts from ethology and behavioural ecology.
-The topics I cover include aims and methods of the study of animal behaviour, behaviour genetics, parental care, mating systems, other aspects of social behaviour (e.g. reproductive skew), migration and navigation, and behaviour syndromes.
+The topics I cover include aims and methods of the study of animal behaviour, foraging, behaviour genetics, parental care, mating systems, other aspects of social behaviour (e.g. reproductive skew), migration and navigation, and behaviour syndromes.

 Seminar in Ecology and Evolution(EEB 495, co-taught with James Thomson)